luthda/tech-summaries/10 October/redis-kubernetes.md

 ## Understanding the Setup

-### Why Use Redis Sentinel?
+### Why Use redis sentinel?

-- High Availability: Sentinel provides automatic failover by promoting a slave to master if the master fails.
+- High Availability: sentinel provides automatic failover by promoting a slave to master if the master fails.
 - Monitoring: Continuously checks the health of master and slave instances.
 - Notification: Alerts administrators or systems about changes or failures.
-- Configuration Provider: Clients can query Sentinel to find the current master.
+- Configuration Provider: Clients can query sentinel to find the current master.

 ### High Availability and Failover

 In this setup:

-- Master-Slave Replication:
+- master-slave replication:
   - The master handles write operations.
   - Slaves replicate data from the master and handle read operations.
-- Sentinel Nodes:
+- sentinel nodes:
-  - Deployed alongside Redis instances.
+  - Deployed alongside redis instances.
-  - Monitor the health of the Redis cluster.
+  - Monitor the health of the redis cluster.
   - Coordinate automatic failover by electing a new master if needed.

 Benefits: